Japan

 • The last stop of our tour was to a hipster town near Shibuya called Sarugakucho.
 This neighborhood seemed to be the posh neighborhood for the post-college crowd, sprawling with upscale boutique shops, a modern coworking “library” called Tsutaya, and coffee shops on every corner.

 • We had reached the end of our tour this day and we got dropped off to have cocktails at Memento Mori, a bar near Minato Toranomon.
-Memento Mori served cocktails all made from Cacao, so the drinks were of course delicious.
+Memento Mori served cocktails all made from cacao, so the drinks were, of course, delicious.
 The bartenders were young and eager.

 • We polished off the evening at one last bar, Bar TRENCH, in Shibuya.
 Bar Trench had a great vibe, with bottles of alcohol that lined from the ceiling to the floor.